redux-form/redux-form/examples/asyncValidation/src/AsyncValidation.md

 function, and returns a promise that either rejects with an object of errors or resolves.

 You will also need to specify which fields should fire the asynchronous validation when they are blurred with the `asyncBlurFields` config property.
+If you do not provide that property, blurring any field will trigger asynchronous validation.

 ## Important